Croat–Bosniak War: Destruction of cultural heritage

 The ethnic cleansing of Bosniaks by the HVO was accompanied by the wide-scale destruction of Ottoman and Islamic religious and cultural heritage.
 The HVO engaged in the deliberate destruction of Muslim buildings with no intent on investigating those responsible.
-In total Croat damaged or destroyed 201 mosques in the war.
+In total the Croats damaged or destroyed 201 mosques in the war.
 In contrast the ARBiH generally had respectful attitudes/policies toward the religious property of Christian communities, investigated such attacks, and attempted to keep co-existence possible.
-There was no Bosnian government policy to destroy Catholic (or Serb Orthodox) churches and the majority remained intact throughout the war in areas controlled by the ARBiH.
+There was no Bosnian government policy to destroy Catholic churches and the majority remained intact throughout the war in areas controlled by the ARBiH.

-Among the major Bosnian cultural treasures destroyed was the 16th-century Old Bridge, a UNESCO World Heritage site built by the Ottoman Empire in the city of Mostar that crosses the river Neretva and connects the two parts of the city.
-The Old Bridge stood for 427 years, until it was destroyed on 9 November 1993 by Croat paramilitary forces during the Croat–Bosniak War.
-Andras Riedlmayer termed the destruction an act of "killing memory", in which evidence of a shared cultural heritage and peaceful co-existence were deliberately destroyed.
+Among the major Bosnian cultural treasures destroyed was the 16th-century Stari Most, a UNESCO World Heritage site built by the Ottoman Empire in the city of Mostar that crosses the Neretva River and connects the two parts of the city.
+The ARBiH forces used the bridge as a military supply line, and the bridge was shelled by the HVO and collapsed on 9 November 1993.
+The ICTY deemed the bridge to be a legitimate military target.